Zemanta/engineering-at-zemanta/2-Team-Org-and-Structure.md

 ## 2. Customer Success Team

-As the name implies, this team exists so our customers (advertisers / content marketers) can be successful at what they do - promote content by driving audiences to it packaged into campaigns.
+As the name implies, this team exists so our customers (advertisers / content marketers) can be successful at what they do - promote content by driving audiences to it.

 There are multiple roles within this team but here are the 2 main roles: